swcarpentry/git-novice/08-collab.md

 > This window will represent your partner, working on another computer.
 You
 > won't need to give anyone access on GitHub, because both 'partners' are you.

-The partner whose repository is being used needs to give the other person access.
+The Owner needs to give the Collaborator access.
 On GitHub, click the settings button on the right, then select Collaborators, and enter your partner's username.

 ![Adding collaborators on GitHub](fig/github-add-collaborators.png)

-The other partner should `cd` to another directory
-(so `ls` doesn't show a `planets` folder), and then make a copy of this repository on your own computer:
+The Collaborator needs to work on this project locally.
+He or she should `cd` to another directory (so `ls` doesn't show a `planets` folder), and then make a copy of the Owner's repository:

 ~~~ {.bash}
 $ git clone https://github.com/vlad/planets.git
 ~~~

-Replace 'vlad' with your partner's username (the one who owns the repository).
+Replace 'vlad' with the Owner's username.

 `git clone` creates a fresh local copy of a remote repository.

 ![After Creating Clone of Repository](fig/github-collaboration.svg)

-The new collaborator can now make a change in their copy of the repository:
+The Collaborator can now make a change in his or her copy of the repository:

 ~~~ {.bash}
 $ cd planets